compose-spec/compose-spec/07-volumes.md

   db-data:
 ```

+The `db-data` volume is stored at `/var/lib/backup/data` and `/etc/data` container paths for backup and backend respectively.

+When `docker compose up` is run for the firs time, it creates the volume.
+Docker reuses the same volume when you run the command subsequently.

+### Attributes

-An entry under the top-level `volumes` key can be empty, in which case it uses the platform's default configuration for
+An entry under the top-level `volumes` section can be empty, in which case it uses the container engine's default configuration for
 creating a volume.
 Optionally, you can configure it with the following keys:

-### driver
+#### driver

-Specify which volume driver should be used for this volume.
+Specifies which volume driver should be used.
 Default and available values are platform specific.
-If the driver is not available, Compose must return an error and stop application deployment.
+If the driver is not available, Compose returns an error and doesn't deploy the application.

 ```yml
 volumes: